jkhomesnz/jkhomesnz.github.io/company.markdown

   <div class="wrapper">
     <h2 class="subtitle">PEOPLE FOCUSED</h2>
     <div class="textbox">
-      <p>Whether it is daily site report to our customers or monthly staff development meetings, communication is our essential principlein all that we do.</p>
+      <p>Whether it is daily site reports to our customers or monthly staff development meetings, communication is our essential principle in all that we do.</p>
     </div>
   </div>
 </section>